Introduction to coherent quantization: Coherent maps and their quantization

 A \bfi{symmetry} of $Z$ is an invertible coherent map on $Z$ with an invertible adjoint.
 We call a coherent map $A$ \bfi{unitary} if it is invertible and $A^*=A^{-1}$.
 Thus unitary coherent maps are isometries.

 \begin{expl} An \bfi{orbit} of a group $\Gz$ acting on a set $S$ is a set consisting of all images $Ax$ ($A\in\Gz$) of a single vector.
 The group is \bfi{transitive} on $S$ if $S$ is an orbit.
 The orbits of groups of linear self-mappings of a Euclidean space give coherent spaces with predefined transitive symmetry groups.
-Indeed, in the coherent space formed by an arbitrary subset $Z$ of a Euclidean space with coherent product $K(z,z'):=z^*z'$, all linear operators mapping $Z$ into itself are coherent maps, and all linear operators mapping $Z$ bijectively onto itself are symmetries.
+Indeed, in the coherent space formed by an arbitrary subset $Z$ of a Euclidean space $U$ with coherent product $K(z,z'):=z^*z'$, all linear operators $A:U\to U^\*$ such that $A$ and $A^*$ map $Z$ into itself are coherent maps, and all such operators mapping $Z$ bijectively onto itself are symmetries.
 This is the reason why coherent spaces are important in the theory of group representations.

 For example, the symmetric group $\Sym(5)$ acts as a group of Euclidean isometries on the 12 points of the icosahedron in $\Rz^3$.
 The coherent space consisting of these 12 points with the induced coherent product therefore has $\Sym(5)$ as a group of unitary symmetries.
 The skeleton of the icosahedron is a distance-regular graph, here a double cover of the complete graph on six vertices.
-As shown in \sca{Neumaier} \cite{Neu.cohFin}, many more interesting examples of finite coherent spaces are related to Euclidean representations of distance regular graphs (\sca{Brouwer} et al. \cite{BroCN}) and other highly symmetric combinatorial objects. \end{expl}
+Many other interesting examples of finite coherent spaces are related to Euclidean representations of distance regular graphs (\sca{Brouwer} et al. \cite{BroCN}) and other highly symmetric combinatorial objects. \end{expl}

 \begin{prop} ~\\ (i) Every unitary coherent map is a symmetry.